 Unemployment benefits are meant for those who lose their jobs or experience reduced work hours.
 To receive weekly benefits, you must initiate an unemployment application.
-After you complete the application, the office of the Department of Workforce will determine if you are eligible for benefits based on communications with your current or former employer and your gross earnings.
+After you complete the application, your local unemployment office will determine if you are eligible for benefits based on communications with your current or former employer and your gross earnings.

 Net and Gross Pay

 When you file for unemployment benefits, you must report your gross earnings, which is the total wages earned before deductions such as federal, state and local taxes, insurance, pensions, 401(k) and miscellaneous deductions such as union dues.
 Net earnings are the pay you bring home after all deductions are subtracted from the gross pay.
 For instance, if you make $8 per hour and work a 40-hour week, your gross earnings would be $320 per week.

 If you work part-time or reduced hours while claiming unemployment benefits, you must file a weekly claim giving the total hours worked for the week in question and the gross earnings.